elcriz/simple-gulp-static-website/README.md

 # Simple Gulp Static Website
-A simple boilerplate for creating static websites, e.g. for rapid in-browser prototyping.
-Provided as is.
+An extremely simple boilerplate for creating static websites, e.g. for rapid in-browser prototyping.
+It uses Gulp and BrowserSync.

 ## Development
 Run the start script, as shown below.
 Files are found in `./src` and are watched for changes.
 Output is found in `./_dist`.
 Navigate your favourite browser to `http://localhost:3000`.
 The page shown will reload automatically when changes are detected.